lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Obtain the authentication credential (CRED_I) and the authentication key of I from the application (or by other means).

 * Verify Signature_or_MAC_3 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg3-proc}}.
+Make the result of the verification available to the application.

 *  Make the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite available to the application.